 Board of Directors

 C-Suite (CEOs, CFOs, CIOs, COOs, CMOs, etc)

 (See other resources developed by this organization).

-Resource Summary: Older Americans experience a range of complex and overlapping health and social challenges.
+Resource Details: Older Americans experience a range of complex and overlapping health and social challenges.
 These challenges include chronic disease management, functional limitations, emotional and financial abuse, understanding and accessing long-term care options, understanding and navigating insurance plans, social isolation, and barriers to accessing health care.
 This fact sheet looks at the role of medical-legal partnerships for socially vulnerable older adults.